Kumamoto Japan Travel Guide

 Kumamoto Prefecture's varied terrain supports activities catering to diverse adventure levels, from serene walks to thrilling sports.

-Short, paved strolls around crater viewpoints (if permitted).
-Outer Rim Trails range from moderate to challenging, with panoramic views.
+Short, paved hikes around crater viewpoints (if permitted).
+Outer Rim Trails range from of medium to hard difficulty, with panoramic views.

 Kusa-Senri offers easy, flat walks on picturesque grasslands.
-Kikuchi Gorge features simple to medium trails along a clear river through thick jungles.
+Kikuchi Gorge features from easy to intermediate trails along a clear river through thick jungles.

 Research specific trails for difficulty.
 Ensure appropriate footwear and water for all treks.
 Check Aso Volcano Disaster Prevention Council website for alerts.